DamoM73/python-oop-with-deepest-dungeon/stage_2.md

 | `south` | moved to armoury | moved to armoury |
 | `dog` | "I don't understand." | "I don't understand." |
 | `quit` | program exits | program exits |

+---

+## Stage 2 task

+There is not much to do for our **Make** phase of this stage, but you do need to test that you can navigate to and from your stage 1 task additional room.

+Take the table you used to test navigating the rooms and expand it to also test navigating to your stage 1 task room.